Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-0-release-notes.md

 ### New Features

 -   SmartThings
-	-  Added support for IOT-Headed-5.0 and IOT-Headless-5.0.
+	-  The support for IOT-Headed-5.0 and IOT-Headless-5.0 has been added.
-	-  Added two process model support for IOT-Headed and IOT-Headless profiles.
+	-  The two process model support for IOT-Headed and IOT-Headless profiles has been added.
-	-  Added iotjs templates for IOT-Headless profile.
+	-  The iotjs templates for IOT-Headless profile has been added.
 -   Certificate Manager
-	-  The certificate password storage scheme is upgraded, making the certificate profiles more secure.
+	-  The certificate password storage scheme has been upgraded, making the certificate profiles more secure.
 -   Ubuntu 18.04
-	-  Added support for Ubuntu 18.04 platform for Tizen Studio.
+	-  The support for Ubuntu 18.04 platform for Tizen Studio has been added.
 -   SDB
-	-  Added support for automatic command exchange between plugin supported daemon and server.
+	-  The support for automatic command exchange between plugin supported daemon and server has been added.
-	-  Added support for querying individual capability.
+	-  The support for querying individual capability has been added.
-	-  Added support for querying the plugin to handle shell async commands.
+	-  The support for querying the plugin to handle shell async commands has been added.
 -   Tizen RT
-	-  Added support for Docker build.
+	-  The support for Docker build has been added.

 ### Fixed Bugs
 -   SmartThings
 	-   IoT applications can now be installed without the Cloud service cetificate and key.
 -   Package Manager
-	-   Added a label warning user to terminate all Tizen Studio tasks before installing or uninstalling any package.
+	-   A warning label to terminate all Tizen Studio tasks before installing or uninstalling any package has been added.

 ### Deprecated
 -   NativeIDE